Skip to content

 print("Robot is E-Stopped")

-E-Stop authority belongs to the HELM extension UI and field system.
-There is no Python API to trigger or clear E-Stop, ensuring that safety control remains independent of the student program.
+E-Stop authority belongs to the MARLIN extension and the pool dashboard.
+There is no Python API to trigger or clear E-Stop, ensuring that safety control remains independent of your program.